Patient Participation Group (PPG)

 The PPGs from Exeter Surgery and Kidlington and Yarnton Medical Group merged when the practices merged in 2015.
 Our purpose is to represent all patients and we meet regularly with the partners and management team of the practice to advise about issues that are important to patients, to learn about changes taking place in the practice, to support the practice, and to work with the practice team in improving the flow of communication between us all.

-The PPG holds a meeting once every two-three months which is always attended by the practice director or manager and by a GP partner.
+The PPG holds a meeting once every two-three months which is always attended by the practice manager and by a GP partner.
 In between meetings the PPG circulates emails such as agendas and minutes of meetings to each other and the practice manager.
 The practice manager encourages communication from and between the PPG and answers specific queries from members when required.
 These are usually by email but can on occasion be by telephone.

 The information you supply us will be used lawfully, in accordance with the Data Protection Act 1998.
 The Data Protection Act 1998 gives you the right to know what information is held about you and sets out rules to make sure that this information is handled properly.